 Information, counselling and legal assistance (ICLA)

-- conduct research and advocacy efforts on legal issues concerning displaced civilians and civilians affected by the conflict
+- conduct advocacy efforts on legal issues to support the rights of internally displaced people and people affected by war

-- help strengthen the capacity of local lawyers and state-run legal aid centres to support the rights of internally displaced people
+- help to strengthen the capacity of legal experts and volunteers, as well as state-run legal aid centres helping displaced people and people affected by war

 Livelihoods and food security